future-proof-iot/RIOT-rs/CODE_OF_CONDUCT.md

     -   Repeated harassment of others.
 In general, if someone asks you to stop, then stop.
--   **When we disagree, try to understand why.** Disagreements, both social and technical, happen all the time and RIOT-rs is no exception.
+-   **When we disagree, try to understand why.** Disagreements, both social and technical, happen all the time and Ariel OS is no exception.
 It is important that we resolve disagreements and differing views constructively.
 Remember that we’re different.
-The strength of RIOT-rs comes from its varied community, people from a wide range of backgrounds.
+The strength of Ariel OS comes from its varied community, people from a wide range of backgrounds.
 Different people have different perspectives on issues.
 Being unable to understand why someone holds a viewpoint doesn’t mean that they’re wrong.
 Don’t forget that it is human to